dat-ecosystem/dat/readme.md

 100% of my work on `dat` and related projects will be open source and optimized for contribution.
 I know I can't write plugins for every database under the sun alone, but I *can* enable hundreds of developers around the world to work together towards a common goal.

-NPM makes publishing modules ridiculousy easy. `git`, on the other hand, isn't extensible in this way.
+NPM makes publishing modules ridiculously easy. `git`, on the other hand, isn't extensible in this way.
 They solve different problems.
 If you can host your data on GitHub, use it!
 If you can't, you will need something better suited for your use case.
+NPM even supports installing from `git`, so you can publish your data to GitHub and there will still be an easy workflow for using `dat` to consume it later if you need to.

 And don't worry, you won't need to know or like JavaScript to contribute to the `dat` effort.